Shazna

 Shazna (stylized as SHAZNA) is a Japanese visual kei rock band originally active from 1993 to 2000.
-Originally having a strong gothic rock influence, the band's sound greatly shifted to a more new wave direction by 1996.
-At their peak, they were considered one of "the big four of visual kei" alongside La'cryma Christi, Fanatic Crisis and Malice Mizer.
+Originally having a strong gothic/post-punk influence, the band's sound greatly shifted to a more new wave direction by 1996.
+At their peak in the mid-to-late 1990s, they were considered one of the "Four Heavenly Kings of visual kei" alongside La'cryma Christi, Malice Mizer and Fanatic Crisis.
 Their 1998 major label debut album Gold Sun and Silver Moon reached the number two position on the Oricon chart, sold over a million copies and was named "Rock Album of the Year" at the Japan Gold Disc Awards.
-In 2006, Shazna reunited, though after releasing an album and a single they disbanded once again in 2009.
-In 2017, Shazna officially reunited again for their 20th anniversary.
+Shazna has reunited several times; first in 2006, which saw the release of a new album, then in 2017 with the addition of three new female members.
+The core trio resumed activities for a third time in 2023.

 History

 Formed in 1993 with Izam on vocals, A・O・I on guitar, Niy on bass and Katsura on drums.
 Katsura left in 1996 and joined Baiser, leaving the trio.
 Perhaps the band's most notable feature was vocalist Izam and his choice of fashion; taking the cross-dressing feminine look to an extreme.
 Izam was largely influenced by Boy George and Culture Club, whom he later did a cover album of in 1998.

 With the release of their major debut single "Melty Love" on August 27, 1997, Shazna gained immense popularity and many awards.
 It reached number two on the Oricon chart, earned them the "Best Newcomer" award from the Japan Cable Awards (Nihon Yusen Taisho) and helped their album Gold Sun and Silver Moon, which was named "Rock Album of the Year" by Japan Gold Disc Awards, be certified Million by the RIAJ.
 The album was named one of the top albums from 1989–1998 in a 2004 issue of the music magazine Band Yarouze.

 In 1999, Izam married famous idol Hinano Yoshikawa, only to file for separation two months later and divorce two months after that.
 Both the marriage and divorce caused a scandal.

 In October they released a cover of Ippu-Do's "Violet September Love" as a single.
 In 1999 Shazna signed to Toshiba EMI and released the album Pure Hearts in June.
 Their last single (and their second Christmas single) "Winter's Review" was released in December.
 In January 2000, a singles collection was released, however in October Shazna went on an activity pause.